bparanj/crystal/security/webapps/csrf.md

 5. Highlighting the Trust Exploit:
    - CSRF attacks exploit the trust that a web application has in a user's browser and the user's authenticated session.
-   - By including "Cross-Site" in the name, it emphasizes that the attack takes advantage of the trust relationship across different sites.
+   - By  "Cross-Site" in the name, it emphasizes that the attack takes advantage of the trust relationship across different sites.
    - It underscores the need for web applications to validate and verify the authenticity of requests, even if they appear to come from authenticated users.

 The "Cross-Site" aspect is a crucial characteristic of CSRF attacks, as it involves forging requests from a different website to the target application.
 It highlights the importance of implementing proper CSRF prevention mechanisms to ensure that requests originate from trusted sources and are genuinely initiated by the authenticated user.